 You will complete a professional placement between the taught part of the course and the individual project.
 This professional placement allows you to gain work experience during your postgraduate studies.

-£16,225You have the opportunity to take part in seminars delivered by DG Interpretation (DG SCIC) and DG Translation at the European Commission during our optional annual trip to Brussels.
+£18,800You have the opportunity to take part in seminars delivered by DG Interpretation (DG SCIC) and DG Translation at the European Commission during our optional annual trip to Brussels.
 The additional cost for this is £250, depending on your mode of travel.
 Year 2 fee is currently calculated as a 40% of the Year 1 fee.
+EU students commencing their course in the 2021-22 academic year will be liable for the International fee.

 Fees will increase for each academic year of study.